syncfusion-content/flutter-docs/Flutter/circular-charts/datalabel.md

 ### Apply series color

 The [`useSeriesColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/useSeriesColor.html) property is used to apply the series color to background color of the data labels.
-The default value of this property is false.
+The default value of this property is `false`.

 {% highlight dart %}